KxSystems/embedR/README.md

 The library has four main methods:

-- `.rk.open`: Initialise embedR.
+- `.r.open`: Initialise embedR.
 Optional to call.
-Allows to set verbose mode as `.rk.open 1`.
+Allows to set verbose mode as `.r.open 1`.
-- `.rk.exec`: Execute an R command, do not return a result to q.
+- `.r.exec`: Execute an R command, do not return a result to q.
-- `.rk.get`: Execute an R command, return the result to q.
+- `.r.get`: Execute an R command, return the result to q.
-- `.rk.set`: Set a variable in the R memory space.
+- `.r.set`: Set a variable in the R memory space.

 ## Documentation